 Oil Sands Capital Expenditures

-Oil sands spending continued to decrease in 2019, with capital expenditures decreasing from Cdn$11.7 billion in 2018 to an estimated Cdn$10.6 billion, which is the lowest level of oil sands investment since 2005.
-Producers have focused less on new projects and more on expansions and efficiency enhancements, with capital expenditures steadily decreasing annually since peaking in 2014.
+Oil sands capital expenditures are estimated at Cdn$8.7 billion in 2021.
+This is a 20 per cent increase from Cdn$7.3 billion in 2020, which was the lowest level of oil sands investment since 2005.
+In recent years, producers focused less on new projects and more on expansions and efficiency enhancements.

 Sustaining capital expenditures for in situ and mining projects, which is capital spent by oil sands producers to maintain or replace fixed assets, also increased in 2021.